DiatomStudio/Piccolo/README.md

 the tiny cnc bot
 ----------------

 Piccolo is a pocket-sized stand-alone CNC platform.
-For more info please see [www.piccolo.cc](http://www.piccolo.cc)
+For more info please see [www.piccolo.cc](http://www.piccolo.cc) *Stay tuned for a new website, coming soon!*

 [Piccolo Flickr Pool](http://www.flickr.com/groups/1929303@N21/)